jbytecode/JMcDM/README.md

 ## For whom?

-multiple-criteria decision-making is a inter-discipline subject and there a vast amount of research in the literature in this area.
-However, the development software is this area is generally focused on a small subset of tools.
+Multiple-criteria decision-making is an inter-discipline subject and there is a vast amount of research in the literature in this area.
+However, the development software packages in this area are generally focused on a small subset of tools.
 JMcDM is a developer and researcher friendly Julia package that combines the developed methods, utility functions for implementing new ones, and serves an environment for comparing results of multiple analysis.

 ## Installation